HadrienG2/prefix_num_ops/README.md

 Each trait's methods are exposed as an module of free functions, named after a snake_case version of the trait's name, and it only takes a couple of use clauses to go from there to using the above syntax in your math expressions.

-Only a one-line summary of each method's documentations is provided, please refer to the corresponding trait method's documentation in `num_traits` for the full details of each function's API contract.

-Note that one advantage of the num_traits' trait-based approach over free functions is that trait methods gracefully handle namespace collisions.
-Whereas with this crate, you will be the one responsible for `use`-ing the right methods for a given task.
-For what it's worth, this is why programming languages with prefix numerical methods usually also support method overloading, which Rust could not support as it would break the kind of advanced type inference that all Rustaceans are used to enjoy.

 ## API coverage